-- Designated Office to promote FIT (Develop a marketing plan acceptable by the Macau and Chinese Governments to attract targeted FIT visitors by end of 2008) - Incentive scheme to promote CEPA (Establish a designated CEPA Unit to assist businesses to explore new opportunities under the CEPA scheme by first quarter 2009) - Attract quality people from China and HK (Review existing expatriate policy to attract talents from Hong Kong by end of 2007) - Invite investment from China and HK to improve transportation in Macau (Study the feasibility for attracting investment from China and Hong Kong by June 2009) - Adopt Quality Management practice within Government (A quality unit to be established within the government machinery by March, 2009) - Policy to enhance diversification (Retain a consultant to study the issue by March, 2009) - ♣ Source energy supply from China (Start the negotiation before end of 2008) - Review energy policy (Form a task force to review the energy issue by end of 2008) - Harmonize the gaming operations through facilitating coopetition (Establish a statutory Gaming Association with representatives from all six concessionaries and the Government, by March, 2009) - Review gaming policy (A comprehensive report to be completed by end of 2008) - Review environmental legislation (A comprehensive report to be completed by end of 2008.
+- ♣ Designated Office to promote FIT (Develop a marketing plan acceptable by the Macau and Chinese Governments to attract targeted FIT visitors by mid of 2009) - ♣ Incentive scheme to promote CEPA (Establish a designated CEPA Unit to assist businesses to explore new opportunities under the CEPA scheme by second quarter 2009) - Attract quality people from China and HK (Review existing expatriate policy to attract talents from Hong Kong by end of 2009) - Invite investment from China and HK to improve transportation in Macau (Study the feasibility for attracting investment from China and Hong Kong by Sep.
+2009) - Adopt Quality Management practice within Government (A quality unit to be established within the government machinery by Sep., 2009) - ♣ Policy to enhance diversification (Retain a consultant to study the issue by Oct.,

+- ♣ Source energy supply from China (Start the negotiation by mid of 2009) - Review energy policy (Form a task force to review the energy issue by end of 2009) - Harmonize the gaming operations through facilitating coopetition (Establish a statutory Gaming Association with representatives from all six concessionaries and the Government, by Mar., 2009) - Review gaming policy (A comprehensive report to be completed by end of 2009) - Review environmental legislation (A comprehensive report to be completed by end of 2009).

 Should we first start with the some "predetermined" objectives and then work out the SWOT analysis under the constraint of the need to achieve these objectives?
-Or should we work out the SWOT analysis first under no predetermined constraint at all and then develop the SMART objectives for the strategies revealed from matching the internal and external factors?
-A pragmatic and rational approach should be hierarchical.
+Or should we work out the SWOT analysis first under no predetermined constraint at all and then develop the SMART objectives for the strategies revealed from matching the A pragmatic and rational approach should be internal and external factors? hierarchical.
 For the strategies at the top level there should not be any pre-determined objectives which may otherwise restrict the needed organizational transformation in response to the changes in external environment.
-However when the top level Koo, L. C, and Koo, Hannah (2008) Developing strategies for the Government of Macau, SAR with SWOT analysis" Electronic proceedings of the 第三届"21 世紀的公共管理"機遇與挑載"

-strategies have been determined by the SWOT analysis, the subsequent SWOT analyses at lower levels should be guided by the top level strategic objectives.
-This will help align the efforts from all units within the entity to yield synergetic benefits.
-In conducting SWOT analyses at the lower levels, due considerations must be given to the top level objectives, i.e. in supporting the achievement of top level goals what internal strengths and weaknesses would the concerned units have and what external opportunities and threats would they face.
+However when the top level strategies have been determined by the SWOT analysis, the subsequent SWOT analyses at lower levels should be guided by the top level strategic objectives.
+This will help align the efforts from all units within the entity to yield synergetic benefits. conducting SWOT analyses at the lower levels, due considerations must be given to the top level objectives, i.e. in supporting the achievement of top level goals what internal strengths and weaknesses would the concerned units have and what external opportunities and threats would they face.
 Using this hierarchical approach, the utilization of resources and employee efforts can be aligned to reap synergetic benefits (Koo, 2007).